vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/provisioning-ec2-on-aws-with-terraform.md

 ## Conclusion

 And that's a wrap!
-Next you should explore how to run a server (perhaps in the docker container) in you instance, and expose it on DNS with SSL.
-We will cover it in the future.
+Next you should explore how to run a server (perhaps in the docker container).
+This was a rather simple example - like a hello world in infrastructure as code.
+Let's continue iterating and [Provision DNS records with Terraform](https://www.viktorvasylkovskyi.com/posts/provisioning-dns-records-with-terraform).